distbit0/distbit.xyz/_posts/2022-09-26-discussion-of-futarchy-problems.md

-If you found this interesting, have feedback or are working on something related, let's get in touch: [twitter (@0xdist)](https://twitter.com/0xdist) or [schedule a 20 min call](https://cal.com/distbit/20min)
+If you found this interesting, have feedback or are working on something related, let's chat: [twitter (@0xdist)](https://twitter.com/0xdist) or [schedule a 20 min call](https://cal.com/distbit/20min)